 Judith has experience in a number of fields, including managing data collection, monitoring and evaluating project implementation, teaching quantitative analysis to students and conducting economic and environmental impact analyses.

 Roland is the Director of Technology at Projects for All.
 He is strongly committed to building a community’s technological capacity.
 By involving and working together with all members of the community during the implementation of each project, Roland not only helps to foster community ownership but encourages the community to work with new technologies.
 He is passionate about contributing to positive change in the projects, businesses and communities he is involved with.

 Roland has broad experience in a number of fields, including community technology education, community engagement and development, entrepreneurial business development, operations management, disaster response, connected technology, sustainable building technology, and radio and film production.

 Ashley Dixon is PFA’s first “Writing Resident” at Projects for All.
 She is a graduate of Bard College, where she majored in Anthropology and is currently in the International Education Policy & Management graduate program at Peabody College of Education, Vanderbilt University.
 Her research interests include the incorporation of local knowledge and expertise in policy making, the relationship between expertise and power in policy making, critical global citizenship education, decolonization, economic development and the internationalization of education.
 Ashley has four years of teaching experience at elementary and junior high schools in rural Japan.

-Laura is a senior at the University of Iowa, pursuing her bachelors in Social Work.
-Laura’s passion for empowering others started at a young age when she had an experience working with marginalized youth in Colombia.
-This life-changing experience solidified her commitment to work with communities and their youth.
+Laura is attending the University of Southern California pursing her Masters in Social Work.
+Her passion for empowering others started at a young age when she had an experience working with marginalized youth in Colombia.
+This life-changing experience solidified her commitment to work with communities to tell their own stories.